muhammetsalihaslan/EcommerceApp/README.md

 ==!! take each item we are gonna check whether our item include thus filters or not we are choose our filters and look inside each key and value (color, size :: key, yellow and m :: value) if any item includes thus filters we are gonna display them

+db and html kod lowercase or uppercase must be equal for fetch data